Santa Claus. Battle of the Magi: Development

-For two years of working on the script, the creators came up with and developed a mythology based on the rituals of celebrating the New Year in different periods of Russian history.

-More than 50 different costumes were made for the shooting of the film.
-For the main hero of Father Frost (Santa Claus) created 8 images, and for his antagonist Karachun - 3 images.

-Grimery spent several hours a day to create the most natural beards, mustaches and wigs for all the characters in the film.
+The creators spent two years developing a unique mythology for the film, inspired by the New Year celebrations throughout different periods of Russian history.
+Over 50 intricate costumes were designed, including eight for Father Frost (Santa Claus) and three for his antagonist, Karachun.
+Makeup artists dedicated several hours daily to creating natural-looking beards, mustaches, and wigs for all the characters.

-Above creating a magical atmosphere in the film, a large creative team worked.
-Costume designers sewed more than 50 complex costumes: only Father Frost (Santa Claus) had 8 images.
-Artists, make-up artists every day spent 2–3 hours to create the image of the villain Karachun and about 4 hours for all the brothers of Father Frost (Santa Claus).
-Artists and graphic designers have come up with and built real new worlds: the Santa Claus Corporation with secret rooms, the archive where all letters to Santa Claus are stored, training halls where young magicians perfect their skills; the headquarters of the brothers Morozov at the North Pole; The den of the villain Karachun.
-And they also created a lot of "magic" items and creatures: the sleigh and the staff of Santa Claus, the spheres - the weapon with which the magicians control the snow element, the Lunar sword Karachun wants to possess, fire chimeras, snow owls and much more.
-On the set every day there was a supervisor of computer graphics, and in almost 70% of the scenes stuntmen participated.
+A large creative team worked diligently to create a magical atmosphere.
+Artists and graphic designers constructed immersive new worlds, such as the Santa Claus Corporation with secret rooms, an archive for letters to Santa Claus, and training halls for young magicians.
+They also designed the headquarters of the Morozov brothers at the North Pole and Karachun's lair.
+Additionally, they created numerous magical items and creatures, including Santa Claus's sleigh and staff, the magicians' snow-controlling spheres, the Lunar sword sought by Karachun, fire chimeras, and snow owls.

+A computer graphics supervisor was present on set daily, and stuntmen participated in nearly 70% of the scenes.

 Filming

-The Location filming took place from December last year on the streets of New Year's Moscow, all the main and large-scale events of the tape unfolded in places not only iconic for the New Year, but also truly supporting the magic atmosphere with their festive decoration and illumination - the Central Children's Store on Lubyanka, Red Square, Tsaritsyno Palace, Patriarch Ponds and Tverskaya Street.
+The location filming took place from December last year on the streets of New Year's Moscow, all the main and large-scale events of the tape unfolded in places not only iconic for the New Year, but also truly supporting the magic atmosphere with their festive decoration and illumination - the Central Children's Store on Lubyanka, Red Square, Tsaritsyno Palace, Patriarch Ponds and Tverskaya Street.

 Release

 Santa Claus.
-Battle of the Magi was released in the Russian Federation on December 24, 2016 by 20th Century Fox CIS.
+Battle of the Magi was released in the Russian Federation on 24 December 2016 by 20th Century Fox CIS.

 Critical response

 The film received mostly negative reviews in Russian media.
 He received only one positive review from the newspaper "Izvestia", which he called "quality family fantasy".
 All other reviews were neutral or negative.
-They wrote about the film: «The scenario, suffering from all existing mental disorders, was wiped out by a sick fantasy», "Rossiyskaya Gazeta", «It is possible to analyze the absurdities of the film indefinitely» (Film.ru), «The film leaves a sense of confusion» (Metro).
+They wrote about the film: The scenario, suffering from all existing mental disorders, was wiped out by a sick fantasy, "Rossiyskaya Gazeta", It is possible to analyze the absurdities of the film indefinitely, The film leaves a sense of confusion.

-BadComedian has critically scrutinized its 2019 New Year's review called Frozen Fantasy.